Paralakhemundi Estate

-Parlakhemundi Estate was a Zamindari estate in the Orissa Province, India during the British era.
+Parlakhemundi Estate was a Zamindari estate in the Madras Presidency, India during the British era.
 Before the creation of the Orissa province, it was under the Madras Presidency.
-The state was ruled as an independent kingdom till 1769.The royal family belong to the Krishnatreya gotra Odia Kshatriya and traced their lineage to Eastern Ganga Dynasty.
+The state was ruled as an independent kingdom till 1769.
+The royal family belong to the Krushnatreya gotra Odia Kshatriya and traced their lineage to Eastern Ganga Dynasty.
 It was a zamindari estate lying in the southwestern portion of Ganjam district, covering an area of 615 square miles.
 It was bounded in the south by the district of Visakhapatnam and on the west by the Jeypore Estate and the tribal agencies of the Eastern Ghats.

 The zamindars were a branch of the Eastern Ganga Dynasty that survived as the rulers of the Paralakhemundi estate, currently part of the Gajapati district, Odisha.